The 3-Fund Portfolio in Different Account Types

 Figure 1 (Tax treatment of account types)

-As seen above in figure 1, many different types of assets or accounts exist.
-These are taxed differently.
+As shown in Figure 1, many different types of assets or accounts exist, and they are taxed differently.

 To simplify, there are only three account types to consider when considering tax diversification.